Canisius College Case Study

 CoachMePlus also populated the program builder function with individualized workout plans and support videos for each of the Golden Griffins sports programs utilizing the system.
 In-season and out-of-season workouts can be uploaded and easily changed in the event of necessary rehabilitation or program differentiation.

 Athlete dashboards and customized reports based on the Merino’s algorithms were developed to eliminate the vast amount of spreadsheets and data crunching he was doing on a daily basis.
 These dashboards and reports, along with the daily questionnaire and program builder were all supported with the assessment monitor which was installed in an accessible location for all student-athletes and coaches to view.
+Click to learn how CoachMePlus helps coaches make the most informed game-day decisions.

 By far, CoachMePlus has been one of the best companies I have dealt with in the performance industry.